-The department also offers a Ph.D. in engineering with a computer science concentration.
-Applicants for this research-intensive doctoral program must hold an M.S. in computer science, and the applicant's intended area of research must be compatible with existing computer science research specialties.
-The applicant must provide a statement of intended research (approximately one page in length) with his or her application.
-We encourage applicants to discuss their research proposals with VCU computer science faculty in advance.
+The department also offers a Ph.D. in Computer Science.
+Applicants for this research-intensive doctoral program must provide a statement of intended research (approximately one page in length) with his or her application.
+It is strongly recommended that applicants discuss their research proposals with VCU Computer Science faculty in advance.